MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Scopes.md

 `Import-Module -Scope local`, then the exports are placed into the current scope object rather than at the top level.
-If you are _in a module_ and use `Import-Module -Scope global` (or `Import-Module -Global`) to load another module, that module and it's exports are loaded into the global session state instead of the module's local session state.
+If you are _in a module_ and use `Import-Module -Scope global` (or `Import-Module -Global`) to load another module, that module and its exports are loaded into the global session state instead of the module's local session state.
 This feature was designed for writing module that manipulate modules.
 The **WindowsCompatibility** module does this to import proxy modules into the global session state.